Barnwell's NFL free-agency and trade grades: Tracking every big move

 Steelers grade: C+

 This trade will likely be for the Cardinals' compensatory pick, which comes in at No. 207.
-The Steelers once drafted the immaculately named Cap Bozo with the 207th pick, but given that they were likely to release Gilbert if a trade partner didn't arise, this is essentially a salary dump.
+The Steelers once drafted the immaculately named Cap Boso with the 207th pick, but given that they were likely to release Gilbert if a trade partner didn't arise, this is essentially a salary dump.
 Matt Feiler, who started nine games at right tackle a year ago, will likely compete with 2018 third-rounder Chukwuma Okorafor for the starting job in camp for a Steelers team that lost legendary offensive line coach Mike Munchak to the Broncos this offseason.

 The Cardinals badly needed offensive line help at just about every spot, and while Justin Pugh might have been able to kick out and play right tackle, Arizona will pencil in Gilbert as its starting right tackle for Week 1.
 The Cards won't be using a pen here for injury reasons, as Gilbert has missed 23 games over the past four seasons thanks to a suspension and injuries to his knee, ankle and hamstring.
 Gilbert will make $4.9 million in the final year of his contract, which is a risk worth taking for Arizona.